Systemic Risk in the European Insurance Sector: Introduction

-We comprehensively analyze the insurance market from a systemic risk perspective, starting from the aggregate level and progressively moving toward a more granular one.
-Specifically, we first examine the relationships between the insurance market as a whole and other key financial markets, such as the equity, bond, and banking markets.
-Next, we focus on the insurance market itself, identifying five key subsectors\textemdash insurance brokers, life and health, multiline, property and casualty, and reinsurance\textemdash and analyzing their interdependencies.
-Finally, we focus on individual insurance companies.
+This paper quantifies the interconnections between the insurance market and other financial markets from a systemic-risk perspective.
+We first study relationships between the insurance sector and other key segments of the financial markets---equities, bonds, and banks.
+We then analyze the insurance sector itself, distinguishing five subsectors---insurance brokers, life and health insurance, multiline insurance, property and casualty insurance, and reinsurance---and their interdependencies.
+Finally, we examine the network of individual insurance companies.

-We assess the presence and propagation of spillovers within each of these three frameworks by estimating the Generalized Forecast Error Variance Decomposition (GFEVD) model (Diebold and Yilmaz, 2014).
-We measure the risk and performance of each financial market, insurance market and insurance company using four different time-varying indicators: log-return, conditional log-volatility, conditional Value-at-Risk (VaR), and conditional Expected Shortfall (ES).
-By applying the GFEVD model to each of these indicators, we provide a more comprehensive understanding of the dynamic interactions among different financial markets and within the insurance system.
-Furthermore, these indicators are key components of either the current or the forthcoming regulation of the insurance market.
+Our empirical analysis is based on the framework of \cite{Diebold2009,Diebold2014}, applied to a broad set of performance and risk indicators.
+Rather than proposing a new systemic-risk measure, we use established connectedness tools to compare results across returns, volatility, value-at-risk (VaR), and expected shortfall (ES), and to assess whether conclusions are robust across these dimensions.

+The focus on European insurers is motivated by a distinctive institutional setting.
+Insurers operate under a broadly common regulatory architecture (most notably Solvency II), but face heterogeneous sovereign environments and heterogeneous exposures to domestic government bonds.
+This differs from much of the U.S.-focused evidence, where insurers are often characterized by common exposure to a single sovereign benchmark and greater emphasis on common corporate and structured-credit exposures \citep{ellul2022insurers,foley2023us}.
+In Europe, the combination of a common regulatory framework and cross-country variation in sovereign risk provides a useful laboratory to study mechanism-consistent relationships between sovereign stress, portfolio composition, and spillovers.

+This setting is economically relevant because insurance business models are naturally exposed to interest-rate and sovereign-risk channels.
+Insurers typically hold long-duration fixed-income assets to back long-duration liabilities, and many life insurance products embed guarantees that make insurers particularly sensitive to shifts in discount rates and credit conditions.
+In addition, in several European countries insurance products are distributed through banks, creating links between insurers and the banking system.
+These features suggest that insurers can act as shock absorbers in some episodes, but also become transmitters of risk when market conditions deteriorate.